darktable-org/dtdocs/content/preferences-settings/general.md

 : Scale the thumbnails and previews resolutions for high DPI screens.
 Increase if thumbnails look blurry, decrease if lighttable is too slow.
 Set to -1.0 to use the system-defined global scaling.
 Default is 1.0 on most systems, or 2.0 when using resolutions above 1920×1080 px. (needs a restart)

 GUI controls and text DPI
-: Adjust the global GUI resolution to rescale controls, buttons, labels, etc. Increase for a magnified GUI, decrease to fit more content in window.
+: Adjust the global GUI resolution to rescale controls, buttons, labels, etc. Increase for a magnified GUI, decrease to fit more content in the window.
 Set to -1 to use the system-defined global resolution.
 Default is 96 DPI on most systems. (needs a restart)

-### CSS Theme Modifications
+# CSS Theme Modifications

-In addition to selecting a pre-built theme to apply to darktable as a whole (above) you can also apply additional CSS customisations of your own to tweak the look-and-feel of darktable.
+In addition to selecting a pre-built theme you can also apply additional CSS customisations of your own to tweak the look-and-feel of darktable.
 A text entry box is provided for this purpose.

 When you have finished entering your CSS tweaks, click on the 'save and apply' button.
 This will save your CSS to a file (`$HOME/.config/darktable/user.css`) and immediately apply it to the current darktable session.